Characters of the Uncharted series: Daniel Pinkerton

 Daniel Pinkerton is the main antagonist of the Uncharted: Eye of Indra motion comic.
 Fred Tatasciore provides his voice.

-Pinkerton is an American who has become a crime boss in Indonesia.
-Pinkerton hires Drake, who is seeking the funds to raise the coffin of Francis Drake, to find the valuable Eye of Indra.
+Pinkerton is an American crime boss who later immigrated to Indonesia.
+Pinkerton hires Drake, who seeks the funds to raise the coffin of Sir Francis Drake, to find the valuable Eye of Indra.
 After discovering that Pinkerton has unknowingly had the Eye in his safe the whole time, Drake attempts to retrieve it by raiding Pinkerton's home.
-Pinkerton captures Drake, and tortures him when he refuses to reveal the treasure's location.
+Pinkerton captures Drake and tortures him when he refuses to reveal the treasure's location.
 When Drake eventually reveals the location of the Eye of Indra, Rika Raja shoots and kills Pinkerton, and the two take the Eye of Indra for themselves.